-Ensemble attire
+Ensemble Attire

 Students must purchase official ensemble attire for choirs in which they are enrolled.
-Cost information is available at the start of the academic year.

-Terms of payment
+Terms of Payment

-Tuition, fees and charges for the room and board for the academic year are due and payable in two installments: August 12 for fall 2005 and January 2 for spring 2006.
-Payments may be made by cash, VISA or MasterCard or check payable to Rider University.
+Tuition, fees, and charges for the room and board for the academic year are due and payable in two installments: August 12 for fall 2006 and January 2 for spring 2007.
+Payments may be made by cash, Visa or MasterCard, or check payable to Rider University.
 Checks, including the student's name and social security number, should be mailed to the Cashier's Office, Rider University, Lawrenceville NJ 08648-3099.

-Advance deposits
+Advance Deposits